-Each of Fitch, Moody's and S&P is established in the European Union and is included in the updated list of credit rating agencies registered under Regulation (EC) No. 1060/2009 (as amended) of the European Parliament and of the Council of 16 September 2009 on credit rating agencies published on the European Securities and Markets Authority's ("ESMA") website (http://esma.europa.eu/page/List-registered-and-certified-CRAs).
+Each of Fitch, Moody's, Moody's Investors Service Limited and S&P is established in the European Union and is included in the updated list of credit rating agencies registered under Regulation (EC) No. 1060/2009 (as amended) of the European Parliament and of the Council of 16 September 2009 on credit rating agencies published on the European Securities and Markets Authority's ("ESMA") website (http://esma.europa.eu/page/List-registered-and-certified-CRAs).